zilverline/sequent/docs/docs/concepts/event_store.md

 `user_id`               | The id of the user that executed this command.
 This is also optional.
 If your command has a `user_id` attribute this will be set.
-`command_type`          | The `class` name of the Command `command_json`          | The Command serialized as json `event_aggregate_id`    | The aggregate id of the `event_record` that "caused" this event.
+`command_type`          | The `class` name of the Command `command_json`          | The Command serialized as json `event_aggregate_id`    | The aggregate id of the `event_record` that "caused" this command.
 This is optional and is filled when a command is executed as a side effect of an event (Through workflows for instance)
-`event_sequence_number` | The sequence number of the `event_record` that "caused" this event.
+`event_sequence_number` | The sequence number of the `event_record` that "caused" this command.
 This is optional and is filled when a command is executed as a side effect of an event (Through workflows for instance)
 `created_at`            | The datetime this Command was constructed

 ## stream_records